neondatabase/db-per-tenant/README.md

 While this approach is beneficial, it can also be challenging to implement.
 You need to manage each database's lifecycle, including provisioning, scaling, and de-provisioning.
 Fortunately, Postgres on Neon is set up differently:

 1. Postgres on Neon can be provisioned via the in ~2 seconds, making provisioning a Postgres database for every tenant possible.
-You wouldn't need to wait several minutes for the database to be ready.
+You don't need to wait several minutes for the database to be ready.
 2. The database's compute can automatically scale up to meet an application's workload and can shut down when the database is unused.

 <div align="left">